neondatabase/website/content/docs/import/import-from-postgres.md

 ## pg_dump and pg_restore example

 The following example shows how data from a `chinook` database was dumped and restored to a `chinook2` database in Neon using the commands described in the previous section.
+Command output, which is set to verbose by the `-v` option, is abbreviated.

 <CodeBlock shouldWrap>